hooksw/konify/README.md

 > The name comes from the following words: Kotlin, construct, notify

-Konify is a high-performance, compact and highly scalable library inspired by [Solid] and [Compose] for building responsive Android, Web and iOS applications using Kotlin.
+Konify is a fast, compact and highly scalable library inspired by [Solid] and [Compose] for building responsive Android, Web and iOS applications using Kotlin.

 You can think of functions of Konify as constructors, they are executed only once, without recomposition.